Class participation = 10 points

 These ideas can fit a broad theme of interactive art, participatory art, VR, installation, material explorations, and then start to conceptualize and imagine what you will build given an unlimited budget.
 In discussions with the professor, you will then fully research one of those ideas to add context.

 You will then create three high-quality drawings of your concept for pursuit and creation of the 3D models.
-You are required to turn in a 200-word proposal of what you would like to accomplish with your final piece posted to your blog and later printed for the exhibition.
+You are required to turn in a 200-word proposal of what you would like to accomplish with your final piece posted to your blog and later printed on the archival ink printers for the exhibition.
 For the drawings, you can use pencil drawings with color in your sketchbook.

 Consider first and foremost your audience and the user experience of your work.
 What do you want them to experience?
 What do you want them to see?
 What do you want them to feel?
 Are their multiple audiences both human and animal?